Dev-Davis/Dev-Davis.github.io/README.md

 * CAPstone - a site for hat lovers and collectors.
 Got a lot of hats?
 Want to keep track of them?
 This is the site for you.
 - Technologies used: **"HTML, CSS, React.js, Firebase for the database, and Github for version control."**

 * Hoarder House - a site for keeping up with your junk.
 Have a lot of items and dont remember what you have?
 Now you do with Hoarder House.
--Technologies used: **"React, HTML, CSS, JavaScript, Github, Webpack, Bootstrap and Firebase"**
+Technologies used: **"React, HTML, CSS, JavaScript, Github, Webpack, Bootstrap and Firebase"**

 * Movie History - Has anyone asked you have you seen this movie before?
 You can keep up with that information now with Movie History.
 -Technologies used: **"HTML, CSS, Vanilla JavaScript, Bootstrap and Webpack"**